0 Comments

 So what has changed in Steal from the Devil?
 Here are some examples:

 Let's get this out of the way immediately — we're not talking about 2020.
 2021 has arrived, and as you've probably noticed already things are back in full swing in the Armadaverse.
 This post is a round-up of the plans for this year.
-Don't forget that there are two mailing lists for the Armadaverse.
-It's recommended to subscribe to one of these, because there's a good chance that the Armada Wars brand will abandon mainstream social media in the near future.
-Releases Planned for 2021I am now resuming my original plan of interleaving the novel releases with the novella releases, albeit with the following changes:
+Don't forget that there is a mailing list for the Armadaverse.
+It's recommended that you subscribe, because there's a good chance that the Armada Wars brand will abandon mainstream social media in the near future.
+Releases Planned for 2021 and Onwards...I am now resuming my original plan of interleaving the novel releases with the novella releases, albeit with the following changes:

 My aim this year is to knuckle down and keep up a steady pace.
 I Dream of Damastion is already available for Kindle, with the paperback proof on its way to me even as I type.
-I am planning to have A Storm to the Savage ready for a release in the first half of 2021, then all efforts will be focused into Whom Gods Shall Fear.
+I am planning to have A Storm to the Savage ready for a release soon, then all efforts will be focused into Whom Gods Shall Fear.
 You may have noticed the artwork for IDOD changed in the past week, and the same iconography and cover design has been used for ASTTS.
 It will also be used for Forge Ruinous, although I have not yet chosen an image for the central glyph of FR's cover.
 Feel free to suggest your thoughts in the comments below.
 Steal from the Devil — the ReduxI've said before that there are aspects of Steal from the Devil which I now find embarrassing and or problematic.
 As a debut novel, although many readers do enjoy it, one can only really say that it was released way before it was ready.
 I've previously floated the idea of making some quite large changes.
 On those occasions I have received mostly negative responses, with people saying they would rather it was left just the way it is.
 I've decided to split the difference.
 As well as being generally tidied up (see below), SFTD is going to get some enhancements, clarifications, and — of course — a thorough stylistic edit.
 I want to be very clear that nothing will change substantially as far as the plot goes.
 What will happen is that characters and situations will get expanded text, so that it is clearer what is happening, and the consequences further down the line are more understandable.
 I will try to bring the style of the book into line with the sequels, without losing any of its weird atmosphere.
 I also aim to trim just a little fat — this means the teasers and references that ultimately went unused as the story found its own way through the sequels.
 If you have strong feelings about this, then please do say so in the comments.
 Kindle/Paperback RefreshesOver the years, with me having to update the same stories in various alternate files, discontinuities have crept into the published materials.
 These include vanishing custom fonts, different typographic conventions, and in some cases even material differences in the actual words of the books.

-There is also the MAGA-cap wearing elephant in the room.
-A poll was conducted across Twitter and Facebook, and the overwhelming majority favoured a retrospective change to the lore where that acronym is concerned.
+There is also the cap-wearing elephant in the room.
+A poll was conducted across Twitter and Facebook, and the overwhelming majority favoured a retrospective change to the lore where a certain acronym is concerned.
 The conventional air and ground assault forces will have to be called something different.
-Perhaps I just solved it there, and CAGA will be the replacement*.
-The point is that I've had it up to the eyeballs with people assuming that 'MAGA' is a nod to Trump, despite it obviously having nothing to do with him, so I'm just going to change it.
-"AGRO" won the polls (standing for 'Air and GRound Operations'), but I think I will save that label for a team of specialists in a future story :o) For all of those reasons, every single Kindle edition and paperback is going to be overhauled over the next couple of months.
+Perhaps I just solved it there, and CAGA will be the replacement.
+The point is that I've had it up to the eyeballs with people assuming that the old acronym is a nod to Trump, despite it obviously having nothing to do with him, so I'm just going to change it.
+"AGRO" won the polls (standing for 'Air and Gound Recon Operations'), but I think I will save that label for a team of specialists in a future story :o) For all of those reasons, every single Kindle edition and paperback is going to be overhauled over the next couple of months.
 With the exception of I Dream of Damastion, which from today has the latest typography, corrections, and defined lore, all the updated versions will be released together.
-I will do my best to convince Amazon to push the Kindle updates out to existing customers, but only the changes to Steal from the Devil are likely to be considered significant enough to justify doing that.
-In addition to the previously mentioned price drops for Kindle and the standard paperbacks, there's a new offer running throughout September.
-While stocks last, signed paperbacks bought from this site will be discounted by a whopping 33%!
+I will do my best to convince Amazon to push the Kindle updates out to existing customers, but only the changes to Steal from the Devil are likely to be considered significant enough to justify doing that. |

 Monthly Archives